Kitchen Stewardship | Caring for All Our Gifts

 How to cook zoodles.
 Easy recipes and ideas on how to make these veggie pasta substitutes a staple in your home.
 Plus what spiralizer works the best.

 If you’ve tried zucchini recipes before and thought it was a mushy mess, you may be a little worried about making spaghetti out of them.
-Spiralizing is used on many vegetables, especially when people are attempting a gut-healing or grain-free diet, BUT zucchini noodles, “zoodles,” are by far the most popular.
+Spiralizing is used on many vegetables, especially when people are attempting a gut-healing or grain-free elimination diet, BUT zucchini noodles, “zoodles,” are by far the most popular.

 We’ve found that we LOVE zoodles in so many ways!
 People ask a lot on Facebook about how to use them after spiralizing, so I wanted to share some super easy recipes and techniques to use zoodles in your own kitchen.